top of page

 Awards & Recognitions

-In recognition of his human resources and legal accomplishments, Christopher was featured as one of 2016’s national “Top Five Rising Stars” by Human Resource Executive magazine, and he was named among America's Top 50 Lawyers which identifies and highlights the accomplishments of the nation’s most distinguished and skilled attorneys in all fields of practice of law.
+Christopher was featured as one of 2016’s national “Top Five Rising Stars” by Human Resource Executive magazine, and he received prominent recognitions for his accomplishments as an attorney from America's Top 50 Lawyers as well as Elite Lawyer, and he was also named Top Lawyer by the American Institute of Legal Advocates, which identify and highlight the accomplishments of the nation’s most distinguished and skilled attorneys in all fields of practice of law.

 Skills